Hamilton, Greinke remain on market after meetings

 The annual meeting wasn't much of a swap session.
 The Phillies-Twins deal was just the fourth trade over the four days.

 Atlanta announced a one-year deal with outfielder Reed Johnson on Thursday, and Texas said reliever Koji Uehara had reached an agreement with Boston.
-Minnesota agreed with reliever Jared Burton on a $5.5 million, two-year contract that includes a club option for 2015.
-Third baseman Ian Stewart said he is re-signing with the Chicago Cubs, confirming the move on Twitter.
+Minnesota agreed with reliever Jared Burton on a $5.5 million, two-year contract that includes a club option for 2015, and third baseman Ian Stewart said he is re-signing with the Chicago Cubs, confirming the move on Twitter.

 But the 25-foot wide dais with a podium backed by MLB logos was used just three times: Yankees general manager Brian Cashman discussed Alex Rodriguez's hip injury; Major League Baseball announced an auction benefiting Stand Up to Cancer; and the Mets talked about David Wright's $138 million, eight-year contract, which had been agreed to last week.

-The Yankees have been laying back, watching as catcher Russell Martin agreed with Pittsburgh last week and backup third baseman Eric Chavez went to Arizona during the meetings.
-Wanting to get under the $189 million luxury tax threshold in 2014, New York was being cautious.
+The Yankees have been quiet, watching as catcher Russell Martin agreed with Pittsburgh last week and backup third baseman Eric Chavez went to Arizona during the meetings.
+Wanting to get under the $189 million luxury tax threshold in 2014, the Yankees are being cautious.
 Still, Cashman maintained it hasn't been a rough week for him.

 "Because I don't read the papers as much as I used to," he said.
 "This year's marketplace, it might be strong in terms of the dollars being thrown around, but I don't think it's a strong market in terms of the available talent."